Self-correction is Not An Innate Capability in Language Models: Mechanistic Analysis

-\textbf{BBQ-Age.} Figure~\ref{fig:feedback_cot_warrants} presents how feedback and CoT activate warrants in LLMs' hidden states.
-By zooming into the two left subfigures, it is apparent that external feedback activate more warrants, \texttt{label} and \texttt{evid}, demonstrating the effectiveness of external feedback.
+\textbf{BBQ-Age.} Figure~\ref{fig:feedback_cot_warrants} presents how feedback and CoT activate the 2 types of warrants,~\texttt{label} and \texttt{evid}, in the hidden states of LLMs.
+By zooming into the two left subfigures, it is apparent that external \textbf{feedback} activates more warrants, demonstrating the effectiveness of external feedback.
 There are three key observations: (1) \texttt{int} activates more label warrants than feedback at round 5; (2) while feedback alone can activate more warrants, incorporating it into the self-correction process diminishes its overall impact; (3) the weakened impact is further evident from the fact that \texttt{ext-W/O-feedback} activates more label warrants than \texttt{ext} and achieves the same level of \texttt{evid} warrant activation as \texttt{ext}.
-Regarding CoT, removing it from the input of \texttt{int-CoT} reduces the activation of \texttt{evid} warrants but has little to no effect on \texttt{label} warrants.
-This is expected, as CoT primarily outlines evidence and explanations about a decision process.
-See more results of BBQ in appendix~\ref{app:mechanism_1}, which tells the same conclusion.
+Regarding \textbf{CoT}, removing it from the input of \texttt{int-CoT} reduces the activation of \texttt{evid} warrants but has little to no effect on \texttt{label} warrants.
+This is expected, as CoT primarily provides evidence and explanations for the decision process, making it more relevant to \texttt{evid}.
+Additional experimental results using BBQ are presented in Appendix~\ref{app:mechanism_1}, which further support the same conclusions regarding the beneficial individual impact of both feedback and CoT.